 Stocks in the NIFTY 50 capture approximately 65% of the float-adjusted market capitalization of the NSE, and the index is therefore considered a true reflection of the Indian stock market.

-CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide on the NIFTY 50 Index.
 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: